jju/stubbl/seasons/ogii/index.md

 The second Orange Goblet tournament was begun with great acrimony as a strict 1500 TV cap was put in to protect the distinct nature of the Green Cup level play.
 Teams were livid, especially the Vanadium Hunters who'd shelled out a lot of cash for [[Donat]] in the off-season.

 By #t2755 the players had revolted and the fans were on their side.
+The work stoppage only lasted 3 weeks and resulted in a new value cap for the regular season and an unrestricted playoff run with substitutions allowed, something they aren't doing in the pro circuit.